 With any form of exercise, perfecting your breathing technique will help you keep going for longer and get the most out of your workout.
 That applies to Kegels, too: if your breathing is erratic, or you’re holding your breath while contracting your muscles, you might find that your pelvic floor exercises are not as effective as they could be.

 Before you begin your Kegels, inhale and then relax, exhaling slowly through your mouth.
 Breathe in slowly before each contraction, and then breathe out as you squeeze your pelvic floor muscles — as you lift, imagine you’re pushing that extra air out of your body through the nose and mouth.

 Build a Kegel habit

-Of course, you can do Kegels without a pelvic floor trainer, but the Elvie pelvic floor trainer is linked to an app that will help make exercising more fun.
-It will also give you real-time guidance and feedback, you can perfect your Kegel training technique and track your progress.
+Of course, you can do Kegels without a pelvic floor trainer, but the Elvie Trainer is linked to an app that will help make exercising more fun and help you get better, faster results.
+By providing real-time guidance and feedback, you can perfect your Kegel training technique and track your progress as you go.

-Think of it as you might think of some new workout gear – they make running that 5K much more appealing, and a shiny new Elvie Trainer will definitely kickstart your Kegel training routine and make your pelvic floor workouts more enjoyable.
+Think of it as you might think of some new workout gear — just as your shiny new running shoes will make that 5k a lot more appealing, Elvie Trainer will kickstart your Kegel training routine and make your pelvic floor workouts more enjoyable.